softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 - Commit your changes to GitHub.
 Smaller changes will be much easier to follow and verify for this project.
 - Repeat the above process for each of the tests until they all pass.

-If you are confused at what a test is doing reread the specs to understand what functionality it is looking for, and you can ask for clarification on Slack or to a TA.
+If you are confused at what a test is doing reread the specs to understand what functionality it is looking for, and you can ask for clarification on Discord or to a TA.

 ## Code Quality